Colorado Electric Vehicle Coalition

-Electric vehicles (EVs) can provide environmental benefits by reducing vehicle emissions.
-They can reduce fueling costs for consumers by substituting electricity for gasoline.
-They can mitigate Colorado’s reliance on imported petroleum.
-To support these benefits, thought leaders, educators, automobile dealers and manufacturers, state agencies, local governments, nonprofit organizations, utilities, and other stakeholders have collaborated to create the Colorado Electric Vehicle Coalition (CEVC).
-The CEVC is an organization of stakeholders interested in accelerating the development of the electric vehicle (EV) market in Colorado.
+Electric vehicles (EVs) provide public health and environmental benefits by reducing vehicle emissions, lower fueling costs for consumers by substituting electricity for gasoline, and mitigate Colorado’s reliance on imported petroleum.
+To support these benefits, thought leaders, educators, automobile dealers and manufacturers, state agencies, local governments, nonprofit organizations, utilities and other stakeholders collaborated to create the Colorado Electric Vehicle Coalition (CEVC).
+The CEVC - chaired by the Colorado Energy Office - is an organization of stakeholders interested in accelerating EV market development throughout the state.
 The CEVC’s purpose is to improve statewide coordination, disseminate information about stakeholder activities, and take action to promote EV adoption.

 The CEVC’s key areas of focus include marketing and outreach, developing policies that address barriers to EV adoption, and improving accessibility to vehicle charging infrastructure.
 The CEVC recognizes the importance of technological development and vehicle costs in this nascent market as well.

 The CEVC aims to improve public awareness of electric vehicles through marketing and outreach.
 A number of CEVC members actively engage in marketing and outreach through various strategies.
 The CEVC can serve as a venue in which to share successful strategies, coordinate messaging and events among stakeholders, and develop new action plans.
 The CEVC has created a working group for marketing and outreach to help meet these objectives.